matthewn4444/Lightpack-Filter-and-API/README.md

 ### Lightpack Concept/Device
 [Lightpack](http://lightpack.tv/) was a kickstarted project and the APIs were openned source.
 Users put lights on the back of their televisions and the computer can send colors to the lights, extending the picture's/video's experience.
 I have taken the open source software and created a C++ and Node.js API.

 ### Lightpack Filter

 The filter allows you to play a video with lightpack shown in realtime without any lag.
 You can play a video with [Media player classic (MPC)](http://mpc-hc.org/) and lightpack will update the colors of what is shown on the screen.

 For more information, go [here](https://github.com/matthewn4444/Lightpack-Filter-and-API/tree/master/directshow).

 **This filter only works on Windows.**

+### More Device Support
+I do not have any other devices besides Lightpack.
+If you want support for another device, you can email me if you can help me build it (I would mainly give you builds to test on your device).

 ### C++ API